turbot/flowpipe-docs/docs/reference/config-files/integration/slack.md

 }
 ```

-Because Slack will need to call back to Flowpipe, we will need a publicly available endpoint to call back to.
-For this example, we will use [ngrok](https://ngrok.com/) for this purpose.
+Because Slack will need to call back to Flowpipe, we will need a public endpoint.
+For this example, we will use [ngrok](https://ngrok.com/).
 Download and install ngrok, and then start it, listening to HTTP on the Flowpipe port:
 ```bash
 ngrok http 7103
 ```

 When ngrok starts, it will create a random public URL to forward to your local system.
-Copy this URL (from the `Forwarding` line) - we will use this to set the Flowpipe base URL.
+Copy this URL (from the `Forwarding` line), we will use it to set the Flowpipe base URL.
 In this case, we are using an ephemeral address from ngrok, so we will just pass the base URL to the `flowpipe server` command.

 You can also set the base URL via the [FLOWPIPE_BASE_URL](/docs/reference/env-vars/flowpipe_base_url) environment variable or the `base_url` [workspace argument](/docs/reference/config-files/workspace), and this may be simpler if you have a stable reverse proxy or public URL.